Philipeano/SleekChat/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/c533f0a887566fb5e6ea/test_coverage)](https://codeclimate.com/github/Philipeano/SleekChat/test_coverage)

 ## Overview
-SleekChat is a simple REST API that enables friends and colleagues create groups for messaging.
-This version of the app is strictly a back-end service that can be consumed with any HTTP client.

-- View the full API documentation [here](https://sleekchat.azurewebsites.net/index.html)
+SleekChat is a simple app that enables friends and colleagues create groups for messaging.
+This version of the app is a REST API that can be consumed with any HTTP client.
+The features are outlined below, while the full API documentation is available [here](https://sleekchat.azurewebsites.net/index.html).
-- Access the hosted API [here](https://sleekchat.azurewebsites.net/api).